MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/9-verify-event-flow-from-downstream-device-through-iot-edge-gateway-to-iot-hub.md

 ## Next steps

-To finish the module, please complete the following knowledge check.
+To finish the module, complete the following knowledge check.